 Many projects regulated under Sections 404 and 401 of the Clean Water Act are small in scale and involve common and predictable activities.
 The MPCA certifies these projects with General Certifications included with Section 404 General Permits.
 Individual 401 Certifications are not required for these projects.

 Projects that are large in scale or are less common and predictable are regulated through Individual Permits.
-Examples of these projects include, but are not limited to: mining operations, dam removal, large bridges, large pipeline and transmission lines, projects in Outstanding Resource Value Waters, Exceptional Aquatic Life Use Waters, or trout waters, and most projects with over an acre of surface water impact.
+Examples of these projects include, but are not limited to: mining operations, dam removal, large bridges, large pipeline and transmission lines, projects in Outstanding Resource Value Waters, Exceptional Aquatic Life Use Waters, or Class 2A waters, and most projects with over an acre of surface water impact.